mirthturtle/wolfOS/README.md

 Clone the repo:
 `git clone https://github.com/mirthturtle/wolfOS-legacy.git`

-### Dependencies – MacOS
+### MacOS
 Install [Homebrew](https://brew.sh/)

 Install Lynx browser:
 `brew install lynx`

-### Dependencies – Raspberry Pi
+### Raspberry Pi

 Install Lynx browser:
 `sudo apt-get install lynx`

 ## Running

 Run wolfOS:
-`cd wolfos-legacy`
-`lynx index.html`
+`lynx wolfos-legacy/index.html`

 ## Improve the Lynx UI for better user experience at exhibitions

+To modify the Raspberry Pi's font size to fit your screen size:
+`sudo dpkg-reconfigure console-setup`
+and follow the instructions.

-To shrink the footer nav bar from 3 lines to 1:
+To shrink the Lynx footer nav bar from 3 lines to 1:
 - Press `o` for options
 - Set the User Mode to `Advanced` and Accept Changes.

-To remove the final line of the footer bar:
+To remove the final line of the Lynx footer bar:
 - Cover with a piece of tape or small sign

 -------------------------------------------